jdumas/autobib/README.md

 This program relies heavily on the [python-bibtexparser](https://github.com/sciunto-org/python-bibtexparser) library for reading/writing formated bibtex files.

 The queries are currently done using 2 different backends : [Crossref](http://www.crossref.org/) and [Google Scholar](https://scholar.google.fr/).
-Crossref provides a nice API, and returns results with very few false negative[^1].
+Crossref provides a nice API, and returns results with very few false negative<sup>[1](#cr)</sup>.
 False positive and discarded according to the confidence score returned by Crossref.

 Papers that were not matched using Crossref can be queried on Google Scholar, which doesn't offer a query API and might block you if you have too many requests.
 But it usually finds the more obscure references you might have in your library.

-[^1]: It might happen if you have a paper that has been published in a small conference, but has been republished latter in a good journal by the same authors under almost the same title.
-So always check the results that are returned by the online queries.
+<sub><sup><a name="cr">1</a>: It might happen if you have a paper that has been published in little known conference, but has been republished latter in a higher-impact journal, by the same authors and under almost the same title.
+So be wary to always check the results that are returned by the online queries.</sup></sub>

 Manual Override